-- 19.1 In case the material is not supplied in loose condition the container or bag shall be legibly marked with the following: - a) Name of the manufacturer or trade mark, - b) Name of the purchaser, and - c) Grade, if any, and size of the grinding media. - 19.2 In case the material is supplied loose, the method of identification shall be mutually agreed upon at the time of enquiry and order.
+- 19.1 In case the material is not supplied in loose condition the container or bag shall be legibly marked with the following:

+- a) Name of the manufacturer or trade mark,

+- b) Name of the purchaser, and

+- c) Size of the grinding media ball.

+- 19.2 In case the material is supplied loose, the method of identification shall be mutually agreed upon at the time of enquiry and order.